Intel i960: 80960CA, 80960CF

 Later, in May 1992, came the i960CF, which included a larger instruction cache (4 KB instead of 1 KB) and added 1 KB of data cache, but was still without an FPU or MMU.

+80960MX

+The 80960MX is a superscalar implementation of the Extended architecture, executing up to three instructions per clock execution for sustained performance of 25 VAX MIPS.
+It implemented the Joint Industrial Avionics Working Group (JIAWG) 32-bit ISA standard.
+It was originally packaged in a 348 lead ceramic pin grid array and later supplied as a bare die.
+The i960 MX supports object-oriented programming.
+A 33rd tag bit distinguished between a 32-bit data word and a 32-bit pointer to memory.
+This prohibited forged pointers to protected areas of memory.

 80960Jx

 The 80960Jx is a processor for embedded applications.
 It features a 32-bit multiplexed address/data bus, instruction and data cache, 1K on-chip RAM, interrupt controller, and two independent 32-bit timers.
-The 80960Jx’s testability features included ONCE (on-circuit emulation) mode and boundary scan (JTAG).
+The 80960Jx's testability features included ONCE (on-circuit emulation) mode and boundary scan (JTAG).

 80960HA, 80960HD, 80960HT

-The 80960Hx processors offered upgraded performance from the Cx variants by offering clock multiplication, larger 16K instruction cache and 4k data cache, and a GMU.
-(Guarded Memory Unit).
-The HD variant had an internal 2x clock multiplication while the HT version has a 3x clock multiplication, allowing increased performance without external bus speed changes.
+The 80960Hx processors offered upgraded performance from the Cx variants by offering clock multiplication, larger 16K instruction cache and 4k data cache, and a GMU (Guarded Memory Unit).
+The HD variant had an internal 2× clock multiplication while the HT version has a 3x clock multiplication, allowing increased performance without external bus speed changes.

 80960VH

 Announced in October 1998, the i960VH Embedded-PCI processor featured a 32-bit 33 MHz PCI bus and 100 MHz i960JT processor core.
 The core also featured 16 KB of instruction cache, 4 KB of data cache, and 1 KB of built-in RAM.
 Other core features included two 32-bit timers, programmable interrupt controller, I²C interface, and a two-channel DMA controller.